WATER LEAK REPAIR

 The Name to know when it Don't Flow!

-Leaks from pipes, plumbing fixtures and fittings are a significant source of water waste for many households.
+Leaks from pipes, plumbing fixtures, and fittings are a significant source of water waste for many households.
 Churchwell Plumbing is here to help you acknowledge, detect, and repair plumbing leaks in Lubbock.
 Research has shown that the typical home can lose 2,000 to 20,000 gallons of water per year due to leaks.
 Some leaks are obvious, such as dripping faucets and leaking water heaters.
 Unfortunately, many leaks go undetected for years because the source of the leak is not visible.
-Are you worried about your water bill being higher than most?
+Are you worried about your water bill is higher than most?
 Use the below helpful information to check for common leaks.

 1. Locate & watch the low flow indicator on the meter.

 First make sure no water is being used in the house (washing machine, dishwasher, ice maker, toilet flushing, etc.) Go out to your meter to watch the low flow indicator.
 The low flow indicator is a small diamond or triangle located on the meter face.
 If this indicator is turning, even slightly, then there is water moving through the meter.
 This is a good indication of a leak.